FawziathK/website-components/README.md

 # website-components
 These are some components of a website

+I will put some more later